argaen/kickscraper/README.md

 # KickScraper

 This project offers an API to consult Kickstarter projects information.
 It does that by scrapping the website or accesing undocumented APIs so this software is provided as it is.
-No guarantee is assured.

 To check everything is working correctly and the needed data is able to be pulled from the Kickstarter page, from the project root execute: